Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 Starting with local copy of the [Ally-Assist/For-BehaviorAnalystsWhoCode repository](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode), this is how *(I think)* I, initialized to the PyCharm Python project.

-Install the free [Community version of PyCharm](https://www.jetbrains.com/pycharm/download/) for your machine.
-I cannot describe the process for installing and setting it up because (a) I already have it, and (b) it has been installed for years.
-As I remember it, the process is very simple on Mac.

 I have my local work directories for GitHub repositories under my home directory.
 The full path to my local project folder for this project on my Mac is:

 	~/LocalDevelopment/AllyAssist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier

+# Basic Python Setup

+### Latest Python, Please

+Please update to the [latest version of Python](https://www.python.org/downloads/), which as of Friday 17 September 2021, was v3.9.7.

+Some earlier version ***might*** work, but no guarantees there except that nothing before v3.0 will work.

+### Python `Pipenv` Virtual Environment

+One very nice features of the modern Python tools is the virtual environment facilities.
+This allows you to have multiple projects that use different versions of Python and different Python add-on packages.

+The latest and greatest Python virtual environment tool is Pipenv.
+Basic installation is this easy: [Configure a Pipenv environment](https://www.jetbrains.com/help/pycharm/pipenv.html#install-pipenv).

+Note that pipenv will always leave two shared files in a project.
+These are the "portable" files that specify what Python version and what packages are needed for the project.
+They are the basis of compatibility error checks, and trigger prompts to load requisite packages into your own ***private*** virtual environment.
+Thus, anyone who works on the project is guaranteed (more or less) to get the appropriate configuration for the project.

+1. Pipfile

+1. Pipfile.lock

+Before you can continue with the instructions on setting up pipenv within PyCharm, you will need to install PyCharm ***(below)***.

+***CAUTION:*** Do *not* create your pipenv storage location *in* the project *unless* everyone who will be working on your project with you is using the same development platform (i.e., same combination of type of computer and operating system).
+The virtual environment is ***your*** basic Python configuration.

+The preferred convention seems to be to create a hidden directory under your local home directory.
+On macOS (or any other version of Unix), you might use this shell command:

+	>mkdir -p ~/.local/share/virtualenvs

+You will reference your Python virtual environment directory in setup steps below.

 # Basic Project PyCharm Startup

-1. Update to the [latest version of Python](https://www.python.org/downloads/), which as of Friday 17 September 2021, was v3.9.7.
+1. Install the free [Community version of PyCharm](https://www.jetbrains.com/pycharm/download/) for your machine.
+I cannot describe the process for installing and setting it up because (a) I already have it, and (b) it has been installed for years.
+As I remember it, the process is very simple on Mac.

 1. Start PyCharm